kug3lblitz/ember-nomadCRM/README.md

 # CR(a)M - A lightweight bookkeeping solution

-The objective of this project is to create a swift, lightweight, and completely free CRM.
+The objective of this project is to create a swift, lightweight, and completely free cross-platform CRM.
 It is still under development.
+Future updates will include Google account integration, notes, and an improved UI.

 This README outlines the details of collaborating on this Ember application.